 Preparation for a workout starts long before you even step foot into the gym.
 If you exercise early in the morning, a good night’s sleep is necessary to be alert and perform well—but Berkowitz says even if you hit the weights later in the day, getting sufficient sleep will do wonders for a workout.
-Get those recommended 7 to 9 hours of sleep every night, and you may instantly see your workout results improve.
+Get those recommended seven to nine hours of sleep every night, and you may instantly see your workout results improve.

-Trainers urge their clients to eat a light, healthy meal before a workout, and can’t believe how many show up to the gym on an empty stomach.
+Trainers urge their clients to eat a light, healthy meal before a workout and can’t believe how many show up to the gym on an empty stomach.
 Without the required fuel to power the body, a workout can be over before it even starts.
 Berkowitz recommends a mix of carbohydrates and protein (wheat toast, banana, peanut butter, yogurt, and berries) and Gomes suggests a light snack like celery sticks or an apple.
 Drinking water before (as well as during and after) a workout is also necessary, as it allows you to avoid dehydration, supplying your muscles with oxygen and keeping you energized and focused.

 Marino recommends taking a branched chain amino acid (BCAA) supplement before workouts, especially if you exercise early in the morning.
 This will help prevent excessive breakdown of the muscles, as the body is in a fasting state overnight.
-BCAA’s are known to support muscle growth and will bolster your overall workout.
+BCAAs are known to support muscle growth and will bolster your overall workout.